MoussaMohamedRaouf/CucumberPOMSeries/README.md

     Steps:
     - Sign In operation
     - Access the Women's T-shirt section
-    - get to a product addit to cart
+    - get to a product add it to cart
     - Make order steps